Cheryl Hersey from Action PR explains how local councils can make the most of their community leisure centre through investment and marketing

 Balancing profits with provision

 “It’s not just about removing facilities which don’t make money,” reassures Jefford.
 “We work hard to create a facility mix which best serves the needs of the community whilst ensuring the centre is futureproof from a self-financing perspective.
 Before we change anything about a centre we will always look at how we can accommodate the users of a certain area in other aspects of the facility.
-We take all customer feedback into consideration before we take the decision to redevelop a facility.”
+We take all customer feedback into consideration before we make the decision to redevelop a facility.”

 For example, the Youth Gym at Westminster Lodge Leisure Centre in St Albans didn’t get used regularly because the teenagers for whom it was built, wanted to be in the main gym.
 We converted the space into a hot yoga studio, which has got far more people active, but we also looked at the programming in the gym, adding more U16 sessions and activities to ensure our teenagers were still catered for.”